Introduction to Project Stakeholders Management

 What is Project Stakeholders Management?

 Stakeholders are those individuals who are involved in the project and directly or indirectly engaged in the proceedings of the project.
-These project stakeholders management can be divided into two main categories:
+It can be divided into two main categories:

 - External Project Stakeholders Management: These external stakeholders can affect or be affected by how the project proceeds but they aren’t directly engaged in the business at the organization.
 These include communities, media, the general public, other public groups, and more.